Federal government solar panel rebate 2026

 Provided you meet the eligibility requirements, any new purchase of solar panels can receive the rebate.
 For a typical 6.6kW system, the rebate can reduce the price of going solar by between $1,500 - $2,000.
 While larger systems attract a bigger rebate.

-The possible savings don't end with these two federal incentives, there are also a number of state government subsidies available for solar panels, batteries and energy upgrades.
+The savings don't end with these two federal incentives, there are also a number of state government subsidies available for solar panels, batteries and energy upgrades.
 We summarise all of this information for you, explain how the solar panel rebate works and tell you how you can claim it.

 If you want to find out exactly how you can receive in your postcode, you can jump to our STC rebate calculator.